"Bounce Protection" Customer Overdraft Policy

 You may choose not to have Bounce Protection by signing a Waiver of Limit form at the FNB office nearest you.

-While there is no guarantee any amount of additional security will prevent you from being victimized, by being aware of what you share will build another line of defense between yourself and criminals.
-Click Go to see tips to keep your identity safe!
+While there is no guarantee any amount of additional security will prevent identity fraud, by being aware of what you share online, you can build another line of defense between yourself and criminals.